Scenario 4

 Broken Model from a Source Column Rename

-Path A - RET_PRODUCTS.brand renamed to brand_name.
-Eight downstream files to fix, alias-preserved.
+Path A walkthrough: RET_PRODUCTS.brand renamed to brand_name. ~8 downstream files, alias-preserved.

-Path B - RET_ORDERS.status renamed to order_status.
-Widest blast radius - eleven files including the YAML column tests in _staging__models.yml.
+Path B walkthrough: RET_ORDERS.status renamed to order_status. ~11 files including the YAML column tests in _staging__models.yml.

-Path C - RET_CUSTOMERS.customer_type renamed to segment.
-Compact blast radius - five files plus the YAML tests.
+Path C walkthrough: RET_CUSTOMERS.customer_type renamed to segment.
+5 files plus the YAML tests.

 A Fivetran-synced retail source column was renamed upstream overnight.
-Your dbt run is broken.
+The dbt run fails referencing the old column name.

 Pick one path before Step 1.
-The prompt flow is identical across paths - only the placeholders and blast radius change.
+The prompt flow is identical across paths; placeholders and blast radius differ.

 Path A